Metaone-Designs/m1d-creators-academy-capstone/README.md

 This collaborative workflow represents a significant leap forward in creative development, enabling faster iteration and the creation of more complex and engaging virtual experiences.

-Built by MrJStickel with Gemini AI
+Built by MrJStickel with Gemini AI, sponsored by Decentraland Foundation.